Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Main results

-Assuming that $\mu < 1$, the properties of the traveling wave solution are quite different depending on whether $\gamma > \gamma_c$ or $\gamma \leq \gamma_c$.
-These differences can be explained through the genealogical relationships and selection properties appearing at the front of the population.
+Assuming that $\mu < 1$, the properties of the traveling wave solution are markedly different depending on whether $\gamma > \gamma_c$ or $\gamma < \gamma_c$.
+These differences can be explained through the genealogical relationships and selection properties that appear at the front of the population.
 When we refer to the front of the population, we mean the genotypes within a positive but not too large distance from the rightmost genotype (on the logarithmic scale).
 By the tip of the profile we understand particles located at or very near the rightmost position (on the logarithmic scale).
-Our terminology for the traveling waves refers to the fact that the front of the fully-pulled wave is generated by the tip (i.e.~genotypes at the front have parents at the tip), and in the semi-pulled case the front is generated by parents at the front but not necessarily at the tip.
+Our terminology for the traveling waves refers to the fact that the front of the fully pulled wave is generated by the tip (i.e.~genotypes at the front have parents at the tip), and in the semipulled case the front is generated by parents at the front but not necessarily at the tip.